Azure/azure-cli/doc/scenario_base_tests.md

 ```
 Note:

-1. Two storage accounts name should be assigned to different function parameters.
+1. Two storage account names will be assigned to different function parameters.
-2. The resource group name is not required in test
+2. The resource group name is not needed for the test
 so the function doesn't have to declare a parameter to accept the name.
 However it doesn't mean that the resource group is not created.
-Its name is in the keyworded parameter dictionary for all the preparer to consume.
+Its name is in the keyword parameter dictionary for any other preparer to consume,
-It is removed before the test function is actually invoked.
+but it is removed before the test function is actually invoked.